microsoft/Web-Dev-For-Beginners/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ✅ Do some research: Now that you know the basics of a web developer's environment, compare and contrast it with a web designer's environment.

+Web Developer: A web developer primarily focuses on the technical aspects of building websites or web applications.
+Their role involves coding, scripting, and implementing the functionality of a website.

+Web Designer: A web designer focuses on the visual and interactive elements of a website.
+They are responsible for creating the overall look and feel, including layout, color schemes, typography, and graphical elements.

 ---

 ## 🚀 Challenge

 Compare some programming languages.
 What are some of the unique traits of JavaScript vs. Java?
 How about COBOL vs. Go?

+JavaScript is a dynamically typed scripting language primarily used for client-side web development.
+It is interpreted by web browsers and allows for interactive web pages with features like form validation, dynamic content, and interactivity.
+JavaScript has a wide range of frameworks and libraries (e.g., React, Angular, Vue.js) that facilitate front-end and full-stack development.

+Java is a statically typed, general-purpose programming language.
+It is compiled into bytecode and runs on the Java Virtual Machine (JVM), making it platform-independent.
+Java is known for its strong typing, extensive libraries, and high-level of security.
+It is commonly used for building large-scale enterprise applications, Android app development, and server-side programming.

+COBOL (Common Business-Oriented Language) is a high-level, procedural programming language developed in the 1950s.
+It was designed specifically for business applications and is still widely used in legacy systems, especially in the financial and government sectors.
+COBOL prioritizes readability and comprehensibility, using English-like syntax and structured programming constructs.

+Go (also known as Golang) is a statically typed, compiled programming language created by Google in 2007.
+It aims to combine the performance of low-level languages with the productivity and readability of high-level languages.
+Go has a simple and concise syntax, with built-in support for features like garbage collection, concurrency, and networking.
+It is known for its efficiency, scalability, and strong support for concurrent programming through goroutines and channels.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://ashy-river-0debb7803.1.azurestaticapps.net/quiz/2)